 360cities: Where do your students want to go?
 Just type in Rome, Tokyo, London, and tour anyplace in the world with a 360-degree view.
 Free.

-4D Anatomy: Subscription-based app allows students to explore human anatomy.
+4D Anatomy: Subscription-based app allows students to explore the human anatomy.

 Aurasma: Free app lets teachers create their own AR auras for their classrooms.

 Curioscope: This innovative platform has one person wear a T-shirt while the other uses a smartphone to launch the app and learn about the human body in a whole new way..

 EON Reality: Students and teachers can create a blended-learning environment that allows creators to combine 3D with PowerPoint, notes, sound effects and more.

 Immersive VR Education: The free education platform which allows teachers to create their own lesson plans and immersive experiences.